 |

-Peter Smith qualified in
+Peter Smith 1938-2005

-Conception, an annual festival devoted to arts:- painting,
+annual festival devoted to arts: painting,

-sculpture, photography, film, music, food and wine.
-He has
+sculpture, photography, film, music, food and wine. |

 |